ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/8-structured-content/_index.md

   name: external-role_locally
 ```

-The `requirements.yml` needs to be read - either on the command line by invoking `ansible-galaxy`, or automatically by Ansible Tower during project check outs.
+The `requirements.yml` needs to be read - either on the command line by invoking `ansible-galaxy`, or automatically by automation controller during project check outs.
 In both cases the file is read, and the roles are checked out and stored locally, and the roles can be called in playbooks.
-The advantage of Tower here is that it takes care of all that - including authorization to the Git repo, finding a proper place to store the role, updating it when needed and so on.
+The advantage of controller here is that it takes care of all that - including authorization to the Git repo, finding a proper place to store the role, updating it when needed and so on.

 In this example, we will include a role which ships a simple `index.html` file as template and reloads the apache web server.
 The role is already shared in GitHub at **https://github.com/ansible-labs-summit-crew/shared-apache-role**.